Wheel series

 A wheel series, wheel show, wheel format or umbrella series is a television series in which two or more regular programs are rotated in the same time slot.
-Sometimes the wheel series is given its own umbrella title and promoted as a single unit instead of promoting its separate components.
+Sometimes the wheel series is given its own umbrella title and promoted as a unit instead of promoting its separate components.

 The most successful example of a wheel series on American television was the NBC Mystery Movie, which debuted in 1971 on NBC and ran for seven seasons.
 Three of the shows in the rotation, Columbo, McCloud, and McMillan & Wife, were among the most successful shows on American television in the 1970s.

 History

 The concept debuted in 1955 with ABC's Warner Bros.
 Presents.
 Warner Bros.
 Presents was a one-hour show rotating three series based on the movies King's Row, Casablanca, and Cheyenne, with the last 10 minutes set aside for the segment, Behind The Cameras at Warner Brothers.
 Warner Bros. was inspired by the Disneyland anthology series to do the series for publicity.
 The series lasted for one season.

 In 1959, ITV in the United Kingdom introduced The Four Just Men, a 39 episode series linking the common purpose of four characters: Jeff Ryder (Richard Conte), Tim Collier (Dan Dailey), Ben Manfred (Jack Hawkins) and Ricco Poccari (Vittorio De Sica).
 Each episode (after the first) featured a different principal but frequently included one or more of the others.

 In ABC's 77 Sunset Strip (1958–64) the two detectives would typically alternate as leads, with a Stuart Bailey case being featured one week, and a Jeff Spencer case the next.

 In NBC's 90 Bristol Court (1964–65), three unrelated comedy programs set in the same place were shown consecutively in one evening.
 They were tied together by a single character, handyman Cliff Murdoch (Guy Raymond).

 NBC began working with the mystery crime drama wheel format in 1968 with the 90-minute The Name of the Game.
 Based on the successful 1966 telefilm, Fame Is the Name of the Game, the first of the long-running World Premiere Movie series, it featured three main characters who worked for the same media corporation in different capacities, each character serving as a springboard for a different type of story.